Determining the functional mechanisms of complex protein machineries

 Protein kinases and molecular chaperones are some of the most challenging biological systems involved in disease.
 They play central roles in pediatric cancer and other catastrophic disorders of childhood.
 Our work centers on understanding the structure and dynamics of these complex protein machineries.
 We combine high-resolution NMR spectroscopy with other structural approaches to decipher normal and pathological mechanisms of action.

 Our laboratory aims to understand the structure and dynamics of the complex protein machineries that underlie key biological processes in the body.
-Our research efforts focus on two major biological families – protein kinases and molecular chaperones – that are involved in disease.
-Leveraging state-of-the-art technologies in NMR spectrometry, peptide synthesis and imaging, the projects in our laboratory revolve around how protein kinases and molecular chaperones function both inside and outside of cells.
+Our research efforts focus on two major biological families that are involved in disease — protein kinases and molecular chaperones.
+Leveraging state-of-the-art technologies in NMR spectroscopy, X-ray crystallography and cryo-EM, the projects in our laboratory revolve around how protein kinases and molecular chaperones function, both in vitro and in vivo.

 Involved in important processes both inside and outside of the cell, protein kinases are the most frequently mutated domains in cancer and are therefore often targeted for therapeutic intervention.
 In our protein kinase research, we explore – on an atomic level – the rare conformational states that kinases transiently adopt as it functions.
 These states have historically been difficult, if not impossible, to capture and visualize but our laboratory recently employed state-of-the-art NMR spectroscopy techniques to show the different active and inactive conformations of the Abl kinase.
 We are now extending this novel approach to other kinases involved in disease.